tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tdd.md

 2. Write minimal code to make the test pass
 3. Refactor the code if required

-Don't worry if the above does not make sense.
+Don't worry if the above sounds a bit abstract.
 The purpose of the rest of this post is to illustrate how this works in practise.

 ## Spiking